-Most likely.
+Yes.
 While Madison Metro public transportation can be used to get and from to most practice sites, transportation is necessary for several rotations.

 Are there any additional items not previously listed that I may wish to purchase?

 Lab coats may be borrowed at no cost.
-Some books may be required with courses for which the student enrolls.